brightdolphins/countries-of-the-world-v2/README.md

 ﻿# countries-of-world
 - Welcome to the Bright Dolphins Dotnet test.
-We want tp capture your work into this repository.
+We want to capture your work into this repository.
 ## How to start:
 - Pull the starter project from this github repo
 - You have complete freedom to setup the API the way you want